joewimmer/terraform-aws-anomalo-eventbridge/docs/overview.md

 - **Integration**: EventBridge integrates seamlessly with other AWS services, allowing you to build complex workflows and data processing pipelines.
 - **Cost-Effective**: You only pay for the events you process, making it a cost-effective solution for event-driven architectures.

----

-Let me know if you need this formatted further for internal documentation standards or publishing pipelines.